ihe-k/ihe-k/About_Me.md

 # About Me
-I am an interdisciplinary statistician with a strong focus on leveraging AI, machine learning and advanced statistical methods to drive equitable, gender-sensitive healthcare access and policy reform, particularly for underserved populations.
-My work integrates predictive analytics, AI, and health policy to tackle complex challenges in health systems, including leading digital health transformation initiatives and developing decision-support tools and predictive models to inform healthcare strategies.
+I am an interdisciplinary statistician specialising in the use of AI, machine learning and advanced statistical methods to promote equitable, gender-sensitive healthcare access and policy reform, particularly for underserved populations.
+My research integrates predictive analytics, AI and health systems science to address complex healthcare challenges, with a focus on chronic disease management, maternal and reproductive health, emergency care as well as community-based services.
-My expertise spans statistical modelling, predictive analytics, simulation techniques and social network analysis.
-I specialise in health systems research, with a focus on policy evaluation, service design, and systems resilience—especially in low- and middle-income countries.
-I develop AI-powered tools that bridge technical innovation with health policy design, concentrating on chronic disease management, maternal and reproductive health, emergency care as well as community-based services.
-Additionally, I am deeply committed to advancing algorithmic fairness and employ game theory to understand the strategic behavior of health system actors within digital health ecosystems.
+With expertise spanning statistical modelling, predictive analytics, simulation techniques and social network analysis, I specialise in health systems research, policy evaluation, service design and systems resilience, particularly in low- and middle-income countries.
+I develop AI-driven tools and models that bridge technical innovation with health policy design, with a strong passion for advancing algorithmic fairness.
+I also apply game theory to explore the strategic behaviour of health system actors within digital health ecosystems

 My work spans: